 History of Your School.
 The school that Fatima created during her lifetime is the oldest continuously operating university in the world!
 What is the history of your school?
 How has it changed over the years?
 Who or what is it named after and why?
 Do your students learn in the original building?
 First, have students walk around the school looking for plaques, markers, or architectural features that might give them clues about the school’s history and its relative age.
 Work with your local library and historical society to obtain resources about the history of your school building and its founding.
 Who attended?
 Who didn’t?
 Why?
 When did that change?
 Have students write their own history of the school, and publish this shared writing as a PDF on your school’s website.
 Have students create illustrations.
 They may want to adopt the book design of One Wish, showing a photograph or student-created illustration of the original school building on the first end pages and of the current school on the back end pages.
 If students attend a newly built school, have them interview local leaders about the decision to build a new school site and why and how their physical location and school name was selected.

 Learning Outside of School.
-During Fatima’s childhood, she was not allowed to attend the local mosque school because she was a girl, and this remained unchanged when she moved from Tanzania to Morocco.
+During Fatima’s childhood, she was not allowed to attend the local mosque school because she was a girl, and this remained unchanged when she moved from Tunisia to Morocco.
 But, taught at home, she was still a very learned little girl who grew up to be a learned woman with a constant hunger to learn.
 Over the last two years of the COVID-19 pandemic, we have learned that learning can take place anywhere, outside of the boundaries of the classroom.
 Ask students to make a list of the ways that they learn things about the world outside of school.
 Who are their teachers and mentors at home, in their neighborhoods, or in the larger community?
 Perhaps they are parents, grandparents, neighbors, members of the students’ religious community or staff at the local YMCA or afterschool program.
 Ask your students how they could bring more of their informal learning into your classroom life, and develop a plan for sharing their learning and their informal educators with one another via classroom visits, in-person or virtual.

 The Refugee Experience.
-Fatima’s family had to flee Tanzania and the life they built there due to war.
+Fatima’s family had to flee Tunisia and the life they built there due to war.
 They journeyed to Fez, Morocco, where they would make their home for the rest of their lives.
 In this, their experience in the 9th century is not so different from the experiences of many families in the 21st, fleeing gang violence, political violence, sectarian fighting, and invading armies, such as the situation in Ukraine at this very moment.
 Before or after reading One Wish, read aloud some other picture books that focus on the refugee experience, with sensitivity to any students who have recently arrived in your community from Afghanistan, Ukraine, Guatemala, Honduras, or El Salvador, where they may have witnessed or experienced terrible violence and deprivation.
 You can find titles in our 2015 entry on the Syrian Refugee Crisis, our 2018 entry on global literature that includes Marwan’s Journey, our 2020 entry Room on Our Rock, and our recent entry on How War Changed Rondo, set in Ukraine.
 If you work with upper elementary and middle level students, you could have students in book clubs reading novels such as The Red Pencil, Inside Out and Back Again, Escape from Aleppo, Boy, Everywhere, Indian No More, and The Night Diary.